viam-labs/periph_board/README.md

 Flash this image to an SD card with [Balena Etcher](https://etcher.balena.io/)

-Then insert the flashed SD card to the Rock Pi, plug the Pi into a router with an ethernet cable, and plug in the Pi to with a 5v power supply.
+Then insert the flashed SD card to the Rock Pi, plug the Pi into a router with an ethernet cable, and plug in the Pi with a 5v power supply.
 Find the IP address (we looked at devices attached to router), and ssh to that IP as the user `root`.
 Log in with the password *1234*.